martinusso/xml-signer/CONTRIBUTING.md

  - Fork the project.
  - Make your bug fix or feature addition.
  - Add tests for it.
 No test, no :beers:
  - Send a pull request.
-Bonus points for topic branches.

 ### Installation